zulfikharali650/cfdproject/README.md

 # Computational Fluid Dynamics Project

+# Project Overview

+This project aims to develop and implement a hybrid machine-learning approach to predict particle trajectory and erosion distribution in an industrial-scale boiler header using GPT-2 and 3D CNN.
+The particle trajectories based on five initial parameters (i.e., particle size, main-inlet speed, main-inlet pressure, sub-inlet speed, and sub-inlet pressure) were predicted using GPT-2, followed by an erosion prediction based on the predicted trajectories from GPT-2.
+The GPT-2 hyperparameters were optimized for the best training efficiency and prediction performance.
+An initial parameter ranking system is implemented on the model's erosion predictions, suggesting the best initial parameters to minimize erosion.
+At the time of writing, this work is the first to implement GPT-2 in a hybrid method for erosion predictions in an industrial-scale boiler header.

-Project worked on with Steve D. Yang
+This project was collaborative research with Steve D. Yang.

-The data used were calculated using the Ansys Fluent software for the fluid dyanmics erosion calculations on a Steam boiler header.
+The data was generated using the Ansys Fluent software for the fluid dynamics erosion calculations on a Steam boiler header.